Tara Falasco, Ed.D.

-A Nationally Certified Principal Mentor and active member of the NAESP Editorial Advisory Board, Tara shares her expertise nationally as a presenter and contributor.
-She has published research on student anxiety and the evolving needs of K–12 learners, including a feature in Principal magazine.
-As President of the Suffolk County Elementary Principals Association, she is also spearheading the first-ever elementary leadership conference on Long Island.
-Tara’s transformational and collaborative leadership style emphasizes partnership with teachers and staff, creating meaningful discussions around instructional and behavioral improvements while fostering a culture of shared responsibility and continuous growth.
+Tara is a Nationally Certified Principal Mentor and a member of the NAESP Editorial Advisory Board, sharing her expertise nationally as a presenter and contributor.
+Her research on student anxiety and the changing needs of K–12 learners has been published in Principal magazine.
+She also serves as President of the Suffolk County Elementary Principals Association, where she is leading the development of the first-ever elementary leadership conference on Long Island.

 • Administration Certification